RUN MOROCCO: MOUNTAINS & COAST FAQS

 Why isn’t the flight included?

 International airfare is not included in the price.
 Let’s be honest, we are all unique and your schedules (and originating airport!) are no exception.
 Come early, stay late.
 Fly, sail, or overland by camel.
-Participants will be responsible for booking their travel arrangements and ensuring that they arrive in Marrakech Morocco (either at the airport or hotel) by the trip start date.
+Participants will be responsible for booking their travel arrangements and ensuring that they arrive in Marrakech Morocco (either at the airport or hotel) by the trip start date and depart no earlier than 12 noon on the final day.
 Suggestions and guidance will be provided once you are signed up.

 How far do I have to be able to run?